cmaneu/xaml-coding-guidelines/README.md

 ```

 ##### **Rule description**
-A violation of this rule occurs when an element declares attached properties, and their declaration is not at the top of all attributes declarations, except the `x:Name` and `x:Key` attributes.
+A violation of this rule occurs when an element declares attached properties and their declaration is not at the top of all attributes declarations, except the `x:Name` and `x:Key` attributes.

 Attached properties can change the appearence or behavior of your control.
 They can also surcharge some of the control properties.
 Declaring them at the top helps you identifiy these cases.